 Not everyone agrees that oats should be part of your diet.
 Many who follow a low-carb or paleo diet tend to believe that all grains and grasses are not good for human consumption.

 For example, Dr. William Davis states that oats contain super-carbohydrate and amylopectin that increase blood sugar levels.
 Harvard acknowledges that this is a risk, but believes the risk is materially outweighed by the benefits of oats.
 Harvard’s stance is supported by the Cleveland Clinic.

-The Celiac Disease foundation concluded that a normal amount of oats are not able to induce an immune response like wheat, barley, or rye can in the vast majority of celiac patients.
+The Celiac Disease foundation concluded that a normal amount of oats are not able to induce an immune response like that of wheat, barley, or rye in the vast majority of celiac patients.
 It is possible that a larger amount of oats could more reliably induce an immune response; however, the 100 grams (approximately a quarter pound) per day used in this experiment represents a “significant quantity.”

 These topics are sufficiently complex enough that if you have concerns you should discuss them with your doctor.